Zeta functions of virtually nilpotent groups: Expression of zeta functions as Euler products of cone integrals

-The following proposition was proved in \cite{dSMS} under stronger assumptions.
-The proof here is the same but we shall include it for the sake of completeness. \begin{proposition} Let $S:\SES$ be a virtually $\tau$-group.
-Then for each $K\in\mathscr{F}_F^*$ we have
+The following proposition was proved in \cite[Proposition 2.2]{dSMS} under stronger assumptions.
+The proof here is essentially the same but we shall include it for the sake of completeness. \begin{proposition} Let $S:\SES$ be a virtually $\tau$-group.
+Then for each $K\in\mathscr{F}_F^*$